 Like other health practitioners, chiropractors strongly advocate adjustable standing desks over standard workstations because they enhance blood flow throughout the body and prevent neck pain, back pain, and a myriad of other health issues.
 However, they also advise against indulging standing desks too much, as it may lead to some health problems of its own.

-Medical experts have extensively discussed the need for working-class and non-working-class humans to find the right balance between sitting too much and standing too little.
+Medical experts have extensively discussed the need for people to find the right balance between sitting too much and standing too little.

 The endgame of these conversations is usually to suggest a list of solutions that can help achieve this said balance, and one ergonomic home-office furniture, the adjustable standing desk, is often a regular feature.

 If you think of standing desks, you’ll probably wonder:

 - What do chiropractors think of standing desks?